Skip to main content

 Interactions: Test Levels and Test Types

 Test levels and test types form two independent dimensions that intersect rather than replace one another.
-A test type such as performance testing can in principle be applied at any level, but takes a different shape at each.
+All test types can be applied at all test levels.
+What changes from level to level is not whether a type applies but what shape it takes.
 At component level, performance asks: how long does a single function take under load?
 At system level: how does the complete system behave under realistic load profiles?
 The same property, entirely different questions.

 From Practice